pypa/hatch/COMMANDS.rst

 1. The optional argument, which should be the name of a package that was installed via ``hatch install -l`` or ``pip install -e``.
+2. The --local flag.
-2. The option --path, which can be a relative or absolute path.
+3. The option --path, which can be a relative or absolute path.
-3. The current directory.
+4. The current directory.

 If the path is a file, it will be the target.
 Otherwise, the path, and every top level directory within, will be checked for a ``__version__.py``,